 Don't Take Matters into Your Own Hands (or Feet)

 If you notice corns or warts on your feet, don't try to remove them yourself.
 Over-the-counter products can burn your skin.

 Instead, call your doctor.
 Your medical professional will be able to prescribe the best treatment for your situation.

 Make sure to keep your exercise foot-friendly.
 This looks different for everyone.
 Check with your doctor to see what kinds of physical fitness are best for you.

 Fresh and Clean

-Wash your feet with warm water and soap daily.
-Make sure the water isn't too hot.
+Wash your feet daily with warm water and soap and make sure the water isn't too hot.